 This paper examines how Indian households allocate their savings portfolio across gold, financial assets, and cash during the COVID-19 crisis.
-Our study relies on a nationally representative household survey conducted in 2020-2021 for 142 districts in India.
-We find that the portfolio allocation of households in districts with a higher incidence of COVID-19 shifted towards gold-a safe asset-during the pandemic compared to households in other districts.
+Our study relies on an extensive household survey in 142 districts across 21 states in India conducted during the 2020-2021 financial year.
+We find that the portfolio allocation of households in districts with a higher incidence of COVID-19 shifted towards gold during the pandemic compared to households in other districts.
 The shift towards gold is accompanied by a shift away from financial assets and other assets (primarily cash).
-A similar shift towards gold is observed for districts that experienced the largest adverse economic impact-captured by lower night-time lights intensity-during the pandemic.
+A similar shift towards gold is observed for districts that experienced the most adverse economic impact-as measured by lower night-time lights intensity-during the pandemic.
 Households in districts with greater banking access and better health infrastructure show a smaller shift towards gold.
-A panel estimation with normal and COVID-19 period surveys confirm the baseline results.
+A panel estimation with normal and COVID-19 period surveys confirms the baseline results.
 Our findings contribute to a better understanding of the role of economic crisis in shaping the financial decisions of households.

-Keywords: gold, portfolio reallocation, household survey, COVID-19 JEL classification: D14; G11; G51
+Keywords: gold, portfolio allocation, household survey, COVID-19

+JEL classification: D14; G11; G51

-\The authors are thankful to Arvind Sahay, Harish Chopra, Paramita Mukherjee, P. R. Somasundaram, and participants in the $6^{th}$ IGPC-IIMA Annual Gold and Gold Markets Conference for their useful suggestions.
+^{}The authors are thankful to Arvind Sahay, Harish Chopra, Paramita Mukherjee, P. R. Somasundaram, and participants in the 6^{th} IGPC-IIMA Annual Gold and Gold Markets Conference for their useful suggestions.
 Funding from the India Gold Policy Centre at IIM Ahmedabad is acknowledged.
-We are thankful to Rajesh Shukla for his help with the household survey data and to Robert Beyer and Daynun Crull for the night-time lights intensity data used in our analysis.
+We are thankful to Rajesh Shukla for his help with the household survey data and to Robert Beyer and Daynan Crull for the night-time lights intensity data used in our analysis.
 The author names appear in the alphabetical order of last names.
 Any errors and omissions remain our own.

-&lt;sup>†India Gold Policy Centre, Indian Institute of Management Ahmedabad, Gujarat, India, 380015.
-Email: chatterjee.oin123@gmail.com
+$^{^\}dagger India$ Gold Policy Centre, India Institute of Management Ahmedabad, Gujarat, India, 380015.
+Email: chatterjee.oin 123@gmail.com

-&lt;sup>‡Finance & Accounting Area, Indian Institute of Management Ahmedabad, Gujarat, India, 380015.
+$^{^{\}ddagger}$ Finance & Accounting Area, Indian Institute of Management Ahmedabad, Gujarat, India, 380015.
 Email: balagopalg@iima.ac.in

-&lt;sup>§Economics Area, Indian Institute of Management Ahmedabad, Gujarat, India, 380015.
-Email: sanketm@iima.ac.in
+[§]Economics Area, Indian Institute of Management Ahmedabad, Gujarat, India, 380015.
+Email: san-ketm@iima.ac.in